rioki/www.rioki.org/_posts/2011-06-14-code-reviews.md

 I recently read a [not so good][1] opinion on the subject.
 The line that most struck me was when it mockingly states that the original Unix developers did not do code reviews.
-But to me, the bold statement "We where not bad programmers" rings so true.
+But to me, the bold statement "We were all pretty good coders." rings so true.
 I have seen great developers produce great code that no amount of code review could make better.
 But there must be some truth to all those quality improving precipices handed to us over the decades?